callumacrae/gulp-contains/README.md

 });
 ```

-The contains function accepts either a string or an array of strings (any of
+The contains function accepts a string, a regular expression or an array of either (any of
 which, when matched, will cause an error to be thrown).

 You can also specify a callback function, in which you can handle the error